RobinDaugherty/robind-zsh-theme/README.md

 ![Character Example](images/characters.png)

 If you are using a Powerline-patched font, and that still doesn't look right (especially the segment separator or branch symbols), then you may be using an old, incompatible version of the Powerline-patched fonts.
 Download and install a current version of the font.
+[More detail here.](https://github.com/robbyrussell/oh-my-zsh/issues/4065)

 ## What does it show?